cf-toolsuite/sanford/docs/PREREQUISITES.md

 ### Cloud Foundry

 * cf CLI
-* An account with space developer role, and access to an organization and space on a target foundation
+* An account with space developer role and access to an organization and space on a target foundation

 ### Kubernetes